National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 Thematic Exhibition Galleries at Level 2 – Must See!

-On level two of National Museum of Singapore are five smaller thematic exhibition galleries.
+On level two of National Museum of Singapore are five smaller thematic exhibition galleries, including Our Life in Singapore galleries, where experiencing Singapore is inevitable.
 As you enter level 2 through the Glass Passage, you will see the rotunda in greater detail – the elegant Palladian motifs and fish-scaled zinc tiles.

 Even though these galleries were significantly smaller, they provided an immersive experience into Singapore’s past from its colonial days, war times, growing years and the retro times in 70s.
 The Goh Seng Choo Gallery also showcased William Farquhar’s beautiful natural history drawings.